Case: Two Scenarios

 Background

-With the original tech demo postponed due to timeline challenges, we were brought in the following Monday to help complete the project and ensure everything was ready in time for the rescheduled demo by the end of the week.
+We were brought in the following Monday to help complete the project and ensure everything was ready in time for the rescheduled demo by the end of the week.
 Along the way, we also introduced several optimisations to the codebase to improve maintainability and performance.

 Challenges